collective/Products.ContentWellPortlets/README.txt

 * You should use CSS (in the custom folder in portal_skins, or in your own theme product)  to configure how these portlets should appear relative to each other and to the content.

+* This may allow you to create distinctive layouts for pages, folders etc without having to write new zope page templates

 To install the product
 ======================
 * See docs/INSTALL.TXT for instructions